codingpsych72/IP-Hunt/Readme.md

 Configuration and Installation:
 -------------------------------

-1)In you github account create the following files for configuring the scans
+1)In you github account create the following files for configuring the scans in your github repo "command_prepend.txt","daily_config.txt","weekly_config.txt".
+[I have attached them here in my repo for your use you can modify it if you need ]

 2)Get you github API Token open the ConfigFolder and open the ip_Hunt.py script